Floorp-Projects/Floorp/services/settings/docs/index.rst

 The ``on()`` function registers handlers to be triggered when events occur.

-The ``sync`` event allows to be notified when the remote settings are changed on the server side.
+The ``"sync"`` event allows to be notified when the remote settings are changed on the server side.
 Your handler is given an ``event`` object that contains a ``data`` attribute that has information about the changes:

 - ``current``: current list of entries (after changes were applied);
 - ``created``, ``updated``, ``deleted``: list of entries that were created/updated/deleted respectively.